NajiElKotob/Awesome-Microsoft-Fabric/README.md

 ### Videos 📺
 * [How to Use Data Activator - Live with Will Thompson! - Intermediate 📺 ~1 hour](https://www.youtube.com/watch?v=gGmf0oME2wE) - KratosBI
 * [Automate data-driven actions | Data Activator in Microsoft Fabric](https://www.youtube.com/watch?v=qrCmTCWuluk) - Microsoft Mechanics
+* [Unleash the Potential of Data Activator in Microsoft Fabric](https://www.youtube.com/watch?v=v6IOuysQGRA) - Guy in a Cube | Join Will Thompson as he walks you through the features and benefits of this powerful tool.

 -----